-In this programme you will gain an understanding of the company and learn to analyse its needs providing the background for designing and implementing specific IT solutions.
-You will learn how IT affects the organisational structure and financial results of a company – and how the organisational needs and economic reality creates possibilities and constraints on the IT architecture.
+You will gain an understanding of the company and learn to analyse its needs providing the background for designing and implementing specific solutions.
+You will learn how IT affects the organisational structure and financial results of a company – and how the organisational needs and economic reality creates possibilities and constraints on the IT organisation.

-You will learn how to box in the problems of a company – reducing the complexity and making it possible to analyse, create and implement IT solutions.
+You will also learn how to box in the problems of a company – reducing the complexity and making it possible to analyse, create and implement IT solutions.
 And you will learn to think outside the box – and thereby not only find more effective ways of doing things but also create new solutions to old problems.

 Speaking two languages